JavierM42/react-line-wrapping-input/README.md

 ## How it works

-It renders a `div` element with `display: grid` and a `textarea` child, as well as another `div` that overlaps it.
-This `div` renders the textarea's content too (but invisible!), and since divs automatically resize according to their content, the textarea does as well.
+It renders a `div` element with two overlapping children: a `textarea` and another `div`.
+The inner `div` renders the textarea's content too (but it's invisible!), and since divs automatically resize according to their content, the textarea does as well.

 This solution is inspired by [this CSS tricks article](https://css-tricks.com/the-cleanest-trick-for-autogrowing-textareas/), with the added feature of emulating a single-line input by stripping line breaks.